Church of St. James the Greater (Prague)

 The Basilica of St. James (Bazilika svatého Jakuba Většího) in the Old Town of Prague, Czech Republic.
 The church is home to the Madonna Pietatis and the tomb of Count Vratislav of Mitrovice.

 Original church

-The church was built in the 13th century for the Franciscans.
-It was built in the Gothic architecture style.
+The church was built in the 13th century (1232) for the Minorites.
+After the fire of 1366 it was rebuilt in the Gothic architecture style.
 The foundation of the original church was related to the acquisition of the relics of Ottokar I of Bohemia.
-The exact location of this original church and its appearance are not known, since the church was destroyed in a fire in 1689.
+The exact location of this original church and its appearance are not known, since the church was destroyed in a fire in 1689, during the Nine Years' War.
 The fire is believed to have been started by people working for Louis XIV of France.